WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia

-Given the history of a conversation between a user (U) and the agent (A) $U_1, A_1, ..., U_n$, \system generates its utterance $A_n$ in two stages: 1) curates information that is correct and relevant to the context of the conversation, and 2) uses the gathered information to form the response $A_n$.
+Given the history of a conversation with a user, \system generates its next utterance by (1) curating information that is correct and relevant to the conversation context, and (2) using the gathered information to form the response.
+Each stage of the pipeline in Figure~\ref{fig:pipeline} is implemented using in-context learning.
+All prompts are included in Appendix \ref{sec:pipeline-prompts}.

-At a high level, this is a generalization of the common retrieve-then-generate framework used in prior work.
-In each subsequent section, we describe each of the two stages of \system, and highlight the novelties.
-Each part of \system is implemented using carefully designed few-shot prompts with an LLM.
-As we explain in Section~\ref{sec:experiment}, we initially experimented with using smaller fine-tuned models for some parts, but saw worse results due to the lack of flexibility and lower quality of those models.
-Please see Appendix \ref{sec:pipeline-prompts} for the few-shot prompts.